 Charger, about 500g.
 Cable lock, the same

-Clean, integrated design and subtle graphics Low standover height – really helpful when stopping all the time SLX 4-piston brakes Firm suspension (did not meddle) Pleasing boost from Eco to Trail mode Stay in Eco where possible and range exceeds what I can ride off-road on a good stay Seatpost dropper (seat on max; could not use reliably) No flats or slips on Maxxis Assegai tyres (tubed) Clear, simple display Though I locked out the front as needed, I can’t say I detected any suspension bobbing from the unlockable rear spring.
+Clean, integrated design and subtle graphics Low standover height – really helpful when stopping all the time SLX 4-piston brakes Firm suspension (did not meddle) Pleasing boost from Eco to Trail mode Stay in Eco where possible and range exceeds what I can ride off-road on a good stay Seatpost dropper (could not use reliably) No flats or slips on Maxxis Assegai tyres (tubed) Clear, simple display Though I locked out the front as needed, I can’t say I detected any suspension bobbing from the unlockable rear spring.
 Maybe e-assist helps I’m a big fan of 1x drivetrains; did that to my old Charge Cooker years ago Ended the days tired but not beaten up (ie; full sus may well work, even for touring)

 Fern catcher

 £5765 (but apparently it’s a bargain and going for under £5k late ’22) Weight when pushing unassisted or lifting No mention on marin.com about ‘Walk Assist’ mode!!!
 Slow, 1.8A Shimano 6002 charger takes all night ‘Trail’ –> ‘Boost’ was imperceptible – won’t pull you out of a steep climb Pedals low, due to 27″ rear wheel or my weight?
-Downtube fork ‘bumpers’ broken off on collection Small wheel/big 1st gear means derailleur eats ferns Feels like electronics get a bit confused sometimes ‘Large’ frame too small for me (6′ 1″) but was only one available
+Downtube fork ‘bumpers’ broken off on collection Small rear wheel/big 1st gear means derailleur eats ferns Feels like electronics get a bit confused sometimes ‘Large’ frame too small for me (6′ 1″) but was only one available

 Above the Dyfi valley out of Abercegir